ibm-cloud-docs/Db2onCloud/dr.md

 Failover to the DR site is not automatic.
 You must initiate the failover.
 {: important}

+Deleting a DR configuration is currently not supported on the IBMCloud dashboard {: important}

 [Creating a DR node](#dr_create_dr_node)

 [Forcing a failover to the DR site](#dr_force_failover)